mixu/npm_lazy/readme.md

 - npm can be slow, down or return random errors if you have large deploys
 - npm_lazy caches packages on your local network, making things faster and more predictable
+- If 100 servers request the same package metadata at the same time, npm_lazy makes sure that (at most) only one request goes out to the npm registry.
 - No database to install, replicate or manage.
 Data is stored under ./db/ as JSON and tar files.
 - Lazy caching: When a package is requested the first time, it is cached locally.
 No explicit need to manage packages or replication.
 - Metadata is expired periodically (default: 1 hour) so that the latest versions of packages are fetched.